jaateixeira/ScrapLogGit2Net/docs/scrapLog-documentation.md

 - Optional verbose debug output.
 - Use of a serialized changelog, so we don't need to use RAW Git logs every time.
 Saves a lot of time for analyzing complex projects.
 - Possibility of adding an argument pointing to a file with emails to ignore (e.g., bots and spam email addresses).
-- Dynamic export of social network visualizations within the circular and centrality layouts.
+- Dynamic export of social network visualizations within the circular and central layouts.
 - Dynamic node size based on degree centrality in the circular and centrality layouts.
 Highly connected nodes are bigger; less connected nodes are smaller.
 - Transformation of unweighted inter-individual networks into weighted inter-organizational networks.
 The weight is equal to the number of inter-organizational relationships.
 Intra-organizational relationships are ignored.